iDigitalFlame/ThunderStorm/docs/Quickstart.md

 ## Loading Profiles

-This walkthrough will give you a _very_ basic introduction into Profiles as they are very complex utilities that can be used in cool ways.
+This walk through will give you a _very_ basic introduction into Profiles as they are very complex utilities that can be used in cool ways.

 First off, go ahead and issue the command: